scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 Project Pythia
 ==============

-The GeoCAT effort is also a part of the NSF funded project, Project Pythia.
-Project Pythia aims to provide a public, web-accessible training resource that will help educate earth scientists to more effectively use the Scientific Python Ecosystem and cloud computing to make sense of huge volumes of numerical scientific data.
+The GeoCAT effort is also a part of the NSF funded Project Pythia.
+Project Pythia aims to provide a public, web-accessible training resource that could help educate earth scientists to more effectively use the SPE and cloud computing for dealing with big data in geosciences.
+GeoCAT helps the Pythia development with content creation as well as infrastructure contributions.

-has contributed multiple Python tutorials to the web-based, community-owned, educational resources created through Project Pythia.
+GeoCAT has also contributed several Python tutorials to educational resources created through Project Pythia.